-- Whether design excellence is achieved (including but not limited to building siting, scale, massing, articulation and materials). - The design of the streetscape interface along the primary street frontage and its contribution to an active street environment. - Whether the proposal contributes to and improves the pedestrian connectivity and amenity of the public realm. - Whether the proposal contributes to and improves the pedestrian environment and other areas of the public realm. - Whether the overshadowing impacts of the development on opposite footpaths and public spaces are minimised. - The wind effects created by the development. - The separation between buildings at upper levels when viewed from the opposite side of Victoria Street and from local streets. - The prominence of the heritage street wall in the vistas along Victoria Street and local streets. - Whether heritage buildings on street corners retain their prominence when viewed on both streets. - Whether heritage buildings retain their three-dimensional form as viewed from the public realm. - Whether upper level development above the heritage street wall is visually recessive and does not overwhelm the heritage buildings.
+- Whether design excellence is achieved (including but not limited to building siting, scale, massing, articulation and materials). - The design of the streetscape interface along the primary street frontage and its contribution to an active street environment. - Whether the proposal contributes to and improves the pedestrian connectivity and amenity of the public realm. - Whether the proposal contributes to and improves the pedestrian environment and other areas of the public realm. - Whether the overshadowing impacts of the development on opposite footpaths and public spaces are minimised. - The wind effects created by the development. - The separation between buildings at upper levels when viewed from the opposite side of Victoria Street and from local streets. - The prominence of the heritage street wall in the vistas along Victoria Street, Church Street and local streets. - Whether heritage buildings on street corners retain their prominence when viewed on both streets. - Whether heritage buildings retain their three-dimensional form as viewed from the public realm.